Buyers purchase goods to sell in warehouses, shops or department stores.

 Buyers can choose to gain certification in production and inventory management through NZPICS Incorporated, which offers modules in all aspects of production management and planning.

 - 0800 472 472 - www.retail.kiwi/contact - www.retail.kiwi

 - 0800 863 693 - firstname.lastname@example.org - www.serviceiq.org.nz

 What are the chances of getting a job?

-However, competition for buyer jobs is high, and vacancies are not always advertised.
-Often employers fill vacancies by promoting existing staff from positions such as sales assistant, shop manager or area manager.
+Competition for buyer jobs is high and employers often fill vacancies by promoting existing staff from positions such as sales assistant, shop manager or area manager.

 Types of employers varied